ViktorijaSml/Masters-Project/README.md

   - When the project is launched and the unit is selected using the *“Unit”* button, a child object with the same name will be instantiated in two locations:
     - Inside `Canvas-Buttons&Screen/Buttons/Right/UnitSlot`: an object representing an image is instantiated from the `Units Images` folder.
     - Inside `Canvas-Units/UnitSimulation`: the object simulating that unit is instantiated from the `Units Objects` folder.
-  - Ensure that objects of the specific unit within both folders have identical names for the system to function correctly.
+  - :heavy_exclamation_mark: Ensure that objects of the specific unit within both folders have identical names for the system to function correctly.

 **3. Editing the Unit Prefab**
   - Locate the selected unit prefab within the `Units Objects` folder.